1995: The first version

 After I published this third version of the illustration here on my website, requests started coming in for permission to use it in books and publications.

-So this new illustration has appeared in several books including one published in China that contains the entire collection of Sherlock Holmes stories in Chinese.
-The illustration has also appeared in a text book published by NHK in Japan which accompanied their TV series about Sherlock Holmes (seen in the photo).
+It first appeared in a text book published by NHK in Japan which accompanied their TV series about Sherlock Holmes (seen in the photo above).

 Back to the top